phetsims/faradays-electromagnetic-lab/doc/model.md

 # B-Field Consumers

-The B-field consumers in the simulation are: field visualization, Compass, FieldMeter, and PickupCoil.
+The B-field consumers in the simulation are: field visualization, compass, fieldMeter, and pickupCoil.
 They may be influenced by one magnet; there is no support for multiple magnets.

+### Field Visualization
-The field visualization displays the magnet field as a grid of compass needles.
+The field visualization (see `FieldNode`) displays the magnet field as a grid of compass needles.
 Each needle measures the field vector at the needle's position, and immediately aligns itself with the field vector's direction.
 The opacity of each needle represents the field vector's magnitude.
 Because the field strength decreases as a function of the distance cubed from the magnet, we scale the magnitude to provide a better "look" for the visualization.
+See `FieldNode.normalizeMagnitude`.

+### Compass
-The Compass measures the field vector at its position.
+The compass (see `Compass`) measures the field vector at its position.
 There are 3 behaviors, used in different
 screens:
 * **immediate**: The needle aligns with the field immediately.
 Used in the _Generator_ screen.
 * **incremental**: The needle aligns with the field over time, until the change in angle is below a threshold, then